taylorPat/graphql-tutorial/chapter 2/README.md

 - Defining custom object types like Job or Company
 - Implementing object association between Job and Company
 - Add documentation comments

+chapter 3 (FE):
+- npm install graphql-request graphql
+- graphql-request is a minimal graphql client and taks care of common stuff like:
+    - setting the right headers
+    - converting the request body to json
+    - parsing the response

+- start client: npm start
+- start server: node server.js